waynecoffee9/Capstone-Project/README.md

 ### dbw node

 Our code contains two PID controllers, one for throttle, and one for brake.
 The throttle PID is mostly limited by the maximum throttle set in the code so the acceleration is very smooth and comfortable.
-For brake PID, we use a set of parameters that will provide smooth and comfortable deceleration, which can be observed in the vdieo provided in the Results section.
+For brake PID, we use a set of parameters that will provide smooth and comfortable deceleration, which can be observed in the video provided in the Results section.
 Below are our PID parameters proven to be very smooth on acceleration/deceleration.

 Throttle:
 ```